perrykai/scripts_2_mirna_characterization_expression/2_create_expression_matrix_of_known_mirna/scripts/1_create_mirna_expression_df_literate/1_create_mirna_expression_df.md

 ```

 ###3.
-Transform the list output back into a data.frame using the plyr package to prepare for gblup function
+Transform the list output back into a data.frame using the plyr package to prepare for gblup function:
 Example: ldply(.data, .fun, .id)

 id = name of the index column (used if data is a named list).
 Pass NULL to avoid creation
      of the index column.
-For compatibility, omit this argument or pass NA to avoid converting the index column
+For compatibility, omit this argument or pass "NA" to avoid converting the index column
      to a factor; in this case, ".id" is used as column name.